IoIxD/rs_systemtime/README.md

 # Building

 Download rust and run `make`.
-The resulting .a file will be in the root directory.
+The resulting .a file will be in the root directory (or .dll if you use Windows).